Updated May 20, 2023

 Spruced and ready, you reach the office well before time, looking forward to showing your commitment and dedication.
 You are eager to learn from seniors and hope for a great inning with the company.
 Bonding with your co-recruits and other staff, you are soon discussing everything under the sun with them.
 “This is a great place,” you think, and “I have made some excellent friends.”
 You plan to try your best to impress the boss, win over people, and achieve results.

-You are way behind your targets, and the boss is after your scalp.
+You are behind your targets, and the boss is after your scalp.
 He has hinted several times that your probation might be extended.
 Your co-worker has back-stabbed you by filling the boss’ ears with some things you had cribbed about.
-Colleagues from other departments, who seemed so friendly at first, are now putting in conflicting and unreasonable demands.
-And no one is ready to allow for any slack or delay in getting their work done.
-You are disillusioned and exhausted, and suddenly, this company does not seem a good choice any more.
+Colleagues from other departments, who seemed so friendly at first, now put in conflicting and unreasonable demands.
+And no one is ready to allow for any slack or delay in completing their work.
+You are disillusioned and exhausted, and suddenly, this company no longer seems a good choice.

 So what happened?

 Simple.
-You have been thrown into the fiercely competitive world of corporate one-upmanship, and nobody told you the rules of the game.
+You have been thrown into the fiercely competitive world of corporate one-upmanship, and nobody told you the game’s rules.
 You have to learn on your own to survive here.
-And you have learnt the hard way, that personal friendships and back-slapping does not take you very far in the world out there.
+And you have learned that personal friendships and back-slapping do not take you very far in the world.

 So what are the rules to survive in this game?

-Professionalism (N): The skill, good judgment, and polite behavior that is expected from a person who is trained to do a job well.
+Professionalism (N): The skill, good judgment, and polite behavior expected from a person trained to do a job well.
 The conduct, aims, or qualities that characterize or mark a profession or a professional person.